Securities Lending 101: Understanding Market Metrics

 For example, if a company has a 30-day average volume of 1 million shares trading in the cash markets, and 2 million shares are currently on loan in the securities finance market, the shares have a cover rate of two days.
 Days to cover is also often referred to as the short-interest ratio.
 For more information on this dynamic, refer to “Short Meets Long: When Securities Lending Data Illuminates Market Sentiment” in Issue 3 of The Purple.
 Put simply, the longer the buyback process takes as referenced by the days to cover metric, the longer the price rally may continue based solely on the need of short sellers to close their positions.

-Sticking with the TSLA and GOOG examples, throughout 2018 it would have taken less than a day to cover off any GOOG shorts; however, at its peak, TSLA would have taken close to a week.
-The rises and falls in days to cover in August and October, respectively, also coincide with Musk’s tweets and later settlement with the SEC.
+Sticking with the AMC and GOOG examples, throughout most of 2022 it would have taken less than a day to cover off any GOOG shorts; however, at its peak, AMC would have taken close to a week.
+It comes as no surprise that the rise in days to cover in August coincide with AMC’s issue of APE.

 As utilization, short interest and days to cover fluctuate, these and other metrics may reflect growing demand to borrow a security.
 As that demand grows and lendable supply dwindles, the security may trade “special.”
-For more information on specials, see “What Drives Demand in Specials?” in this issue of The Purple.
+For more information on specials, see “What Drives Demand in Specials?” in Issue 6 of The Purple.

 All of the metrics described can be extrapolated and applied to industries, sectors, asset classes, countries and even regional levels.
 This is where DataLend’s Macro Analyzer becomes an invaluable tool for traders and analysts alike: The ability to cut and slice DataLend’s vast warehouse of securities finance data across multiple parameters is as simple as a couple of mouse clicks.